aerogear/graphback/docs/authentication/keycloak.md

 ## Graphback Keycloak Authz

 Graphback Keycloak Authz enables [Keycloak](https://www.keycloak.org/) integration in [Graphback](https://graphback.dev) based applications.
-This enables you to declaratively add authorization capabilities like role bassed access on top of the CRUD model that is used within Graphback.
+This enables you to declaratively add authorization capabilities like role based access on top of the CRUD model that is used within Graphback.

 The `KeycloakCrudService` extends Graphback's default `CrudService` class which provides the authorization capabilities.
 See [the docs](https://graphback.dev/docs/crud/crudruntime) for more information about the Crud model in Graphback.